 There are two main categories of face milling tools—rough mills and finishing mills.
 Rough mills create a rougher surface finish but are able to remove material faster, and finishing mills are used to create a finer surface finish and a closer tolerance.
 Listed below are some tips on choosing the right face milling tools:

-1. Material: On the lower end are steels.
-Regular carbon steels are usually not hard enough for most milling operations, and high-speed steel, although low cost, wears fairly quickly and so is more expensive in the long run.
-In the mid-range are lots of high-speed steels with cutting tip coatings such as cobalt which increase the tool’s wear resistance.
-High-end materials used for face milling include cemented carbide which has a high wear resistance and high cutting speeds.
+- Material: On the lower end are tool steels.
+Regular carbon steels are typically too soft for most milling operations, while high-speed steel (HSS) is inexpensive and suitable for general-purpose milling but wears more quickly than advanced tool materials.
+In the mid-range are high-speed steels alloyed with cobalt or coated with materials like titanium nitride, which improve wear resistance and cutting performance.
+High-end materials used for face milling include cemented carbide, which has a high wear resistance and high cutting speeds.

-2. Diameter: The tool diameter is a simple parameter.
-The larger the tool the faster the material can be removed.
-Generally face milling tool diameters are larger than the workpiece, so that the cut can be made in one pass.
+- Diameter: The tool diameter is a simple parameter.
+The larger the tool, the faster the material can be removed.
+Generally, face milling tool diameters are larger than the workpiece so that the cut can be made in one pass.

-3. Coating: Coating can affect the cutting speed and life span of the tool.
-One example of a coating is titanium nitride; however, as well as increasing the life span this also increases the price point.
-Coatings can also reduce the friction of the cutting tool which reduces the need for lubrication.
+- Coating: Coating can affect the cutting speed and life span of the tool.
+One example of a coating is titanium nitride; however, as well as increasing the lifespan, this also increases the price point.
+Coatings can also reduce the friction of the cutting tool, which reduces the need for lubrication.

-4. Flutes: Flutes are cutting channels in the tool.
-An increase in the number of flutes increases the maximum feed rate of the tool.
+- Flutes: Flutes are cutting channels in the tool.
+An increase in the number of flutes allows for a higher feed rate per revolution, though chip evacuation becomes more challenging, especially in softer or gummy materials.
 However, it also reduces the space for the swarf to escape during cutting.

-5. Angle: The angle of the helix of the cutting edge affects the cutting speed.
-Steeper helix angles are suitable for soft metals and more shallow angles are suitable for harder materials including steel.
+- Angle: The angle of the helix of the cutting edge affects the cutting speed.
+Steeper helix angles are suitable for soft metals, and shallower angles are suitable for harder materials including steel.

 What Are the Right Tools for Face Milling?

-There are three main tools for face milling as listed and discussed below:
+There are three main tools for face milling, as discussed below:

 1. End Mills

 End mills are ideally suited for creating intricate finishes on a workpiece due to their cutting edge.
-This cutter has multiple teeth on the shank, which enables it to create various designs.
+This cutter has multiple teeth along the cutting edge, which enables it to create various designs.
 End mills are somewhat similar in appearance to a drill.
 However, a drill can only cut axially, whereas an end mill can cut in all directions.
-This tool can be used for creating aesthetically pleasing designs.
+This tool can be used to create aesthetically pleasing designs.

 2. Shell Mills